kozalosev/DeskChan-Launcher/README.md

     <img src="https://i.imgur.com/ViQzRQv.png">
 </div>

-Command line module can be considered as more stable and has more features compared to the GUI one.
+The command line module can be considered as more stable and has more features compared to the GUI one.

 By default, it: